Bond-dependent slave-particle cluster theory based on density matrix expansion: Conclusion

 \section{Conclusion}

-We have introduced a novel non-local slave-particle representation defined on bonds, which improves the slave-particle decomposition by enforcing particle-conserved hoppings on each bond, in addition to the spinon-slave number matching constraints in previous slave-particle methods.
-We further developed a cluster approximation for the interacting slave-particle problem based on expansion and matching of density matrices which maps the slave-particle problem to a set of small overlapping clusters that can be solved self-consistently.
+We have introduced a novel non-local slave-particle representation defined on bonds, which improves the slave-particle decomposition by enforcing particle-conserved hoppings on each bond, in addition to the site-centered spinon-slave number matching constraints from previous slave-particle methods.
+We have further developed a cluster approximation for the interacting slave-particle problem based on the expansion and matching of density matrices which maps the slave-particle problem to a set of small overlapping clusters that can be solved self-consistently.

-As a significant improvement to previous single-site slave-particle theory, our theory correctly predicts the absence of Mott transition in the 1D half-filled Hubbard model (single-site slave-particle methods predict a false Mott transition).
-We also have tested the performance of our approach numerically in a variety of systems with different sized unit cells, doping levels, and dimensions, focusing on total energy, occupancy, and double occupancy.
-Our theory shows a remarkable accuracy in all these ground-state tests compared with benchmark exact results, not only for the appropriate limits, but also for the intermediate interaction region.
-Future work will benchmark this method for larger 2D problems as well as more complex multi-orbital systems.
+As a significant improvement to the previous single-site slave-particle theory, our theory correctly predicts the absence of Mott transition in the 1D half-filled Hubbard model (single-site slave-particle methods predict a false Mott transition).
+The method also shows remarkably high accuracy for a wide range of interaction strengths, unit-cell sizes, doping levels, and in both one and two dimensions when compared to exact or high-accuracy benchmark methods.
+Computationally, the method is very efficient and requires only a few minutes of CPU time on a serial laptop to find the ground state of the coupled spinon and slave problems.
+Future work will benchmark this method more extensively in 2D as well as on more complex multi-orbital real material systems.